davies-tl/submodule_test_2/README.md

 This is my second submodule, and is also used for practice.

-I will be moving the text file and empty python program to it from the test repository.
+first-push text file and the empty app python program will be moved to it from the test repository.